stjepanjurekovic/awesome-crypto-papers/README.md

 * [The joy of Cryptography](http://web.engr.oregonstate.edu/~rosulekm/crypto/) - By Mike Rosulek.
 A lot of basic stuff covered really well.
 No ECC.
 * [A Computational Introduction to Number Theory and Algebra](http://www.shoup.net/ntb/) - By Victor Shoup, excellent starters book on math universally used in cryptography.
 * [Implementing and Exploiting Cryptography](https://www.manning.com/books/implementing-and-exploiting-cryptography) - By Bill Cox and Kamran Khan.
 A book about how the good guys implement cryptography and how the bad guys exploit it.
+* [Elliptic Curve Cryptography for Developers](https://www.manning.com/books/elliptic-curve-cryptography-for-developers) - By Michael Rosing.
+A book that empowers anyone who knows basic calculus to implement state-of-the-art cryptographic protocols that are smaller and more secure than RSA-based systems.

 <hr>